RamaNarayan/cnn-analyzer-tensorflow/README.md

 #CNN-Analyzer.

-Analyzer to identify memory and runtime requirements of a given convolutional neural network.
+Analyzer to identify memory and runtime requirements for a given convolutional neural network.